Algorithms for Competitive Division of Chores: Preliminaries

-Generating a rich family of graphs is the most important part of the algorithm and also its complexity bottleneck.
-Indeed, during the second phase, the algorithm cycles over graphs $G\in \G$ and thus the size of the family $\G$ determines the number of iterations (each of which takes polynomial time) and hence the running time.

-We get the following trade-off: family $\G$ must be rich enough to discover all competitive profiles, but be computable in polynomial time (in particular it must contain at most a polynomial number of graphs).

-\begin{example*} The set of all bipartite graphs with parts $[n]$ and $[m]$ is rich, but contains an exponential number of elements and thus leads to an exponential-time algorithm.
-This exponential algorithm is easier to implement and for small division problems (say, three agents and five chores) it is a reasonable choice to use. \end{example*} The insight for a smaller rich family comes from the First Welfare Theorem~(Theorem~\ref{cor_welf}): the set of consumption graphs of all efficient allocations is clearly rich.
-However, for degenerate problems, this set can have exponential size; see Example~\ref{ex_degenerate}, where the set of consumption graphs corresponding to one particular Pareto optimal utility profile $U$ contains an exponential number of elements.
+{ For example, the collection of all bipartite graphs with parts $[n]$ and $[m]$ is rich; however, it contains exponentially many elements.}

+{To keep the algorithm polynomial, we will need a rich family of polynomial size.
+A natural candidate is the set of consumption graphs of all Pareto optimal allocations, which is obviously rich.
+However, for degenerate problems, this set may also have exponential size; see Remark~\ref{rem_computing_all} showing that the set of consumption graphs corresponding to one particular Pareto optimal utility profile $\vec{u}$ may contain an exponential number of elements. }
-We modify this idea by considering a set $\MWW(\vec{v})$ of \emph{maximal weighted welfare (MWW)} graphs (defined in Section~\ref{sect_compute_Pareto}).
-This set of graphs, closely related to maximal bang per buck (MBB) graphs (see, e.g., ~\cite{AGT_book,devanur2002market} and Subsection~\ref{subsect_fixed_m}), encodes faces of the Pareto frontier (Lemma~\ref{lm_faces_and_MWW}).